dbeaudoinfortin/HeatMaps/README.md

 ```
 The output will be a PNG file at the output path of `myOutPutFile`.

 The builder pattern makes it easy to customize your heat map.
-For example, the following will render a heatmap with no titles, no labels, no legend no border, just the core heat map with blending enabled:
+For example, the following will render a heat map with no titles, no labels, no legend no border, just the core heat map with blending enabled:

 ```java
 HeatMap.builder()